• Skip to primary navigation

 • Continue to gently whisk as you pour in the kirīmi (cream).
 Once it is combined, the kahitete (custard) is ready.

-• Pour the kahitete (custard) in to the baked pōhā (pastry) and gently place in the oven.
+• Pour the kahitete (custard) in to the baked pōhā (pastry).
+Using a spoon remove any bubbles that are floating on the top.

 • After 30 minutes, transfer it to the fridge and chill for at least three hours.